negativo/JWT-Auth-NodeJS-Starter-Kit/README.md

 ###Authenticate

-To authenticate a user do POST request to http://localhost:8282/auth with the `name` and the `password` in the body
+To authenticate a user do a POST request to http://localhost:8282/auth with the `name` and the `password` in the body

 	{